petervaro/prelude/README.md

 const char*
 pr_Order_str(pr_Order self);
 ```
-Returns the string representation of a contant as a NULL-terminated static and
+Returns the string representation of a contant as a null terminated static and
 constant C string.
-For example: `pr_Equal` will be written as `"pr_Equal"`.
+For example: `pr_EQUAL` will be written as `"pr_EQUAL"`.
 If
 the passed value to this function is not a valid constant, it will return
 `"(UNKNOWN)"`.